Actively Recruiting

 - Known allergy to sirolimus or everolimus

-- Enrolled in another investigational BOS trial
+- Currently enrolled in another investigational trial for obstructive chronic lung allograft dysfunction

-- Severe lactose allergy (lactose intolerance allowed)
+- Severe allergic reaction to lactose (lactose intolerance allowed)

 - Uncontrolled high blood pressure